jigpu/linuxwacom-wiki-archive/wiki/Configuring_X.md

             Option "Rotate" "half"
     EndSection

-The above is an examle only.
+The above is an example only.
 In your configuration, you will most likely need to apply different (or no) options.
+For further explanation on adding static options see [xorg.conf.d](xorg.conf.d "wikilink").

 ### Known bugs